Adopt a Dodge

 Be a driving force at Meadow Brook Hall!

 Meadow Brook Hall seeks the help of our friends to preserve the Dodge Brothers automobiles in our collection.
-Your tax-deductible adoption will help us make necessary repairs, provide preventative maintenance and pay insurance for the historic vehicles in our care, ensuring they are there to inspire, educate and “drive” this and future generations.
+Your tax-deductible adoption will help us make necessary repairs, provide preventative maintenance and pay insurance for the historic vehicles in our care, ensuring they are there to inspire, educate and “spark” the imaginations of this and future generations.

-- Recognition of your adoption by the car and on the website for one year.
+- Recognition of your adoption displayed by the car and on the Meadow Brook website for one year.

 - An invitation to a special event to meet the volunteer team that maintains the cars and to receive a driving lesson (one eligible driver per car adoption).